Divorce Modification Lawyers in Atlanta Assisting Clients With Divorce Modification

 In the case of the divorce decree, some terms cannot be changed or modified after the decree is finalized.
 In Georgia, this includes property and asset division.
 However, some other issues, like child custody, child support, and visitation, can be modified according to the circumstances of the parties.

 At Atlanta Family Law Group, we appreciate that many things can change from the date of the entry of the divorce to the present.
-Under those circumstances, it is only fair to change the terms of the divorce decree as the circumstances of each party has evolved.
-Our experienced attorneys aim to obtain a fair and equitable way to divide the marital assets, properties and to determine child custody and marital financial issues before and after a divorce is finalized.
-If you want to get in-depth knowledge of how to change the terms and conditions of your divorce decree, contact us at (404) 963-9452.
+Under those circumstances, it is only fair to change the terms of the divorce decree as the circumstances of each party evolve.
+Our experienced attorneys aim to obtain a fair and equitable way to divide the marital assets, properties, child custody, and marital, financial issues before and after a divorce is finalized.
+If you want to get in-depth knowledge of how to change the terms and conditions of your divorce decree, contact us at (404) 963-9452 today.